Baras Church

-The Diocesan Shrine and Parish of Saint Joseph, commonly known as Baras Church, is a Roman Catholic church located in Baras, Rizal, Philippines, where the miraculous centuries-old image of San Jose de Baras (El Glorioso Patriarca Señor San José de Baras) is enshrined.
+The Diocesan Shrine and Parish of Saint Joseph, commonly known as Baras Church, is a Roman Catholic church located in Baras, Rizal, Philippines.
+Designated as a National Cultural Treasure of the Philippines, it enshrines the miraculous centuries-old image of San Jose de Baras (El Glorioso Patriarca Señor San José de Baras).
 It is under the jurisdiction of the Diocese of Antipolo.
 The church is known to be the oldest parish dedicated to Saint Joseph in the Southern Tagalog Region.